dzhw/variableMetadataPreparation/README.md

 2. `Q:\Variablenexport\variableMetadataPreparation\bin`
 3. `Q:\Variablenexport\variableMetadataPreparation\library`

-[Github actions](https://github.com/dzhw/variableMetadataPreparation/actions) currently creates a `bin-and-miniCRAN.zip`.
+[Github actions](https://github.com/dzhw/variableMetadataPreparation/actions) create a build artifact `bin-and-miniCRAN.zip` on each push.
 This archive needs to be extracted in the "geschützter Bereich" to `Q:\Variablenexport\variableMetadataPreparation`.

 ## Installation